 - Inner fabric, 75 x 30 cm (you can use oilcloth or another coated fabric to keep the bag clean in case of spillage)

 - Interfacing fabric, 75 x 30 cm - we used Vlieseline G700, but you can use a different interfacing fabric

 - Matching sewing thread

-- Personalized PU iron-on name label
+- Personalized iron-on printed label

 Let’s get started and sew a lunch bag!